Employee knowledge, skills & behaviors… What's the difference?

 Going back to the call center scenario, the soft skills of customer empathy, authentic communication, and expressing appreciation all need to be introduced and practiced.
 Lectures and content are never going to lead to better performance.
 However, as these skills are repeatedly practiced over time, the responses and behaviors become natural to the person practicing the skill.

-To simplify this concept: Knowledge is theoretical, and skills are practical.
+To simplify this concept and define the difference between knowledge vs skills: Knowledge is theoretical, and skills are practical.
 Knowledge answers the question of what, and skills answer the question of how.

 You can know all the rules of a sport like tennis, and also the statistics on who has the fastest serve.
 Becoming good at the sport, however, involves hands-on play, practice of techniques – that is how you improve your skills… through experience.
 You can easily learn the rules of any sport through trial and error, as you play it.